+The proof of Theorem \ref{associated} occupies most of our paper.
+The basic idea comes from \cite{HLT}, where embedded primes of $I^t$ are characterized by the existence of (vertex) weighted graphs with special matching properties.
+Our new idea is that these weighted graphs can be replaced by matching-critical weighted graphs, which are modifications of matching-critical graphs in graph theory.
+By results of Gallai \cite{Ga} and Lovazs \cite{Lo}, matching-critical graphs can be characterized by means of ear decompositions.
+Using their results we can describe the existence of matching-critical weighted graphs in terms of generalized ear decompositions of the base graph.
+Matching-critical graphs have been also used to describe irreducible decompositions of powers of $I^t$ \cite{DTTY}.

-Our description of the associated primes of $I^t$ is only the first step in the estimation of $\depth R/I^t$ and $\reg I^t$.
-The next step is to describe the simplicial complexes appearing in Takayama's formula for the local cohomology modules of $R/I^t$, which, we hope, could be solved in a satisfactory manner by using the results of this paper.
-Another problem is whether one can find a similar characterization of the associated primes of $I^t$ when $I$ is the edge ideal of a hypergraph.
+We believe that generalized ear decompositions are an useful new tool for the study of edge ideals.
+The combinatorial description of the associated primes of $I^t$ is only the first step in the computation of $\depth R/I^t$ and $\reg I^t$.
+The next step is to describe the simplicial complexes appearing in Takayama's formula for the local cohomology modules of $R/I^t$ by using the results of this paper.

-Our investigation has also raised interesting problems of pure combinatorial nature.
-For instance, $\mu^*(\G)$ is inspired of the invariant $\mu(\G)$ in graph theory, which is the maximal cardinality of a join of a connected graph $\G$.
-Frank \cite{Fr} showed that

-where $\varphi(\G)$ denotes the minimal number of even ears in ear decompositions of $\G$.
-These invariants have several interesting meanings in combinatorics.
-We don't know whether $\mu^*(\G) = \mu(\G)$ for a non-bipartite graph $\G$ or whether $\mu^*(\G)$ can be defined in a similar way as above.

 The paper is organized as follows.
 In Section 1 we describe the monomials of the socle of the ring $R/I^t$ in terms of weighted graphs.
 The existence of such a monomial is a criterion for $\mm \in \Ass(I^t)$.
-This description leads to the study of matching-weighted graphs and their relationship with ear decompositions in Section 2.
-In Section 3 we use ear-decompositions to characterize the base graphs of matching-weighted graphs with a given matching number.
+This description leads to the study of matching-critical weighted graphs and their relationship with generalized ear decompositions in Section 2.
+In Section 3 we use generalized ear decompositions to characterize the base graphs of matching-critical weighted graphs with a given matching number.
 The characterization of the embedded primes of $I^t$ and its applications are given in Section 4.
-We conclude the paper with Section 5, where we recursively describe the minimal strongly non-bipartite graphs with a given $\mu^*$-invariant and show how to use it to classify the associated primes of $I^t$.
+We conclude the paper with Section 5, where we recursively describe the minimal strongly non-bipartite graphs with a given $\mu^*$-invariant and show how to use this description to classify the associated primes of $I^t$.

-Throughout this paper, $\G$ denotes a simple graph on the vertex set $V = \{1,...,n\}$ and $I$ is the edge ideal of $\G$ in the polynomial ring $R = k[x_1,...,x_n]$.
+Throughout this paper, $\G$ denotes a simple graph on the vertex set $V = \{1,...,n\}$ and $I$ the edge ideal of $\G$ in the polynomial ring $R = k[x_1,...,x_n]$.
 For unexplained terminology in commutative algebra and in graph theory we refer to \cite{E} and \cite{We}, respectively.